albinzayedrawan/HopeSanctuary/CONTRIBUTING.md

-## Contributing:
+# CONTRIBUTING

-We welcome contributions!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Commit your changes (`git commit -m 'Add your message here'`).